 One of the best ways of adaptation and inclusion in a new culture is successful participation in the labour market.
 Such participation is connected to a person’s education level and work skills.
 According to Wali, (2014) highlights that Language proficiency (English and French) maybe not that much affect the labour market integration and income level of newcomers as their community involvement.
 In some point, recent immigrants, experience a high rate of unemployment and underemployment in Canadian society (RSRC, 2017).
 Both circumstances show a loss, not only to newcomers and their families but it also to the Canadian economy as a whole and at the end to all Canadians.
-Omidvar, (2011) highlights that first generation newcomers and immigrants may not catching up their Canadian born counterparts within the first ten years of arrival.
+Omidvar, (2011) highlights that first-generation newcomers and immigrants may not be catching up with their Canadian-born counterparts within the first ten years of arrival.
 In addition, newcomers and immigrants are earning less and working longer to take care of their family expenses.
-Meanwhile, by having economical barriers, Afghan refugees are looking for affordable housing and Jobs that would match their education and skills level.
+Meanwhile, by having economical barriers, Afghan refugees are looking for affordable housing and jobs that would match their education and skills level.

 Racism and discrimination:

 In Canadian society, newcomers and minority group Afghan immigrant experiences some forms of exclusion and discrimination, related to the migration process and access to public services.
-Most of the time, social exclusion happens by peers, and sometimes by other ways, such as ethnic discrimination, which happen in classes among students and at work among adults.
-Sometimes, in the market, employers’ refuse to hire persons without a regularized immigration status.
+Most of the time, social exclusion happens by peers, and sometimes by other ways, such as ethnic discrimination, which happens in classes among students and at work among adults.
+Sometimes, in the market, employers refuse to hire persons without a regularized immigration status.
 For example, most refugee claimants are excluded from most government-sponsored employment training programs, because of their status.
-I am going to quote one of my seminar teacher Freshta’s speech that, “Immigration Refugees Board of Canada” don’t offer placement jobs to permanent residents except for Canadian citizens, which is understood as systemic discrimination.
+I am going to quote one of my seminar teacher Freshta’s speech that, “Immigration Refugees Board of Canada” doesn’t offer placement jobs to permanent residents except for Canadian citizens, which is understood as systemic discrimination.
 Researches indicate that immigrant students in public school belong to ethnic minority groups, experienced negative ethnic stereotypes and dismissed academic expectations by their teachers and other staff, because of their ethnic background (Oxman-Martinez, and chio 2014).
 Racism and discrimination affect immigrants’ social life in the community, and born hatred among refugees and contributes violence and crimes.

 Back home, Afghan refugees and immigrants speak Pashto and Dari as their official languages, and they don’t speak English or French.
-After Arrival to Canada, these immigrants face challenges in terms of social integration in the community; that may also place a bad impact on immigrants’ economic situation.
-Wali, (2014) highlights in his finding, that language barrier resulted in immigrants assimilation, and it is difficult for newcomers to find friends and integrate into the community or at school.
+After Arrival in Canada, these immigrants face challenges in terms of social integration in the community; that may also place a bad impact on immigrants’ economic situation.
+Wali, (2014) highlights in his finding, that the language barrier resulted in immigrants assimilation, and it is difficult for newcomers to find friends and integrate into the community or at school.

-Religion is a big concern among immigrants in term of integration in Canadian society.
+Religion is a big concern among immigrants in terms of integration in Canadian society.
 There are widespread popular fears among women by wearing headscarves (Burqas) and the building of mosques and funding Public schools for teaching Islamic subjects.
 Such religious discrimination prevents the successful adaptation of Afghan newcomers and their children in Canada (Wali, 2014).
-All public schools have non-religious curriculum and students are learning Western lifestyle and culture.
+All public schools have a non-religious curriculum and students are learning Western lifestyle and culture.
 Alba and Foner, (2015) highlight that religion is an accepted avenue for immigrants and their children’s inclusion in Canadian society.
 So, In Toronto, there is no Islamic Public school that newcomers send their kids.
 They need to send their kids to private madrassas and pay monthly fees, which is not affordable for low-income families.

 As a sum up, I am quoting (Omidvar, 2011) that she highlights that, “All actors are inclusion actors, such as the postman, the businessman, the librarian, the school teacher and the neighbour”.
-In the community level, everyone are interested to integrate and socially keep in touch with other neighbours.
-But, unfortunately, the majority of Afghan newcomers are facing a different type of barriers and challenges that may affect their social and cultural involvement in the neighbourhood.
+At the community level, everyone is interested to integrate and socially keep in touch with other neighbours.
+But, unfortunately, the majority of Afghan newcomers are facing different type of barriers and challenges that may affect their social and cultural involvement in the neighbourhood.
 It is important for immigrants, particularly Afghan newcomers to keep involvement in society and think about removing the obstacles and barriers.
 Most of the barriers are connected to poverty, language proficiency, racism and discrimination, and religion among newcomers and non-immigrants.

 Student of Ryerson University in Toronto Canada.